-An echo is the reflection of sound, which reaches the listener at a delay after the direct sound.
+An echo is the reflection of sound that reaches the listener after a delay from the direct sound.

 For example, when a person speaks, the sound waves will travel to the wall in front of them.
 The wall will absorb some of the sound waves and some will be reflected back.
 So, the person will be able to hear the echo.

 Sound waves bounce off smooth surfaces similarly to how a bouncy ball does.
 Empty rooms, as well as spaces where there are many smooth and hard surfaces, can increase the effect of echoes.
 This is why echoes can be heard in caves or new unfurnished houses.